p2panda/shirokuma/README.md

 <br />

-This library provides all tools required to write an [`p2panda`] application in TypeScript, running in NodeJS, Tauri or Electron containers or any modern web browser.
+This library provides all tools required to write an [`p2panda`] application in TypeScript, running in any modern web browser.

 [`p2panda`]: https://github.com/p2panda/handbook